polyrhythm-project/new-polyrhythm-project-website/composers/index.md

 summary:
 ---

-Here is a list of composers represented in the Polyrhythm dataset.
+Here is a list of composers represented in the Suter (1980) corpus.
 Click on a table heading to sort the list by that column.

 <div style="margin-bottom:50px; margin-top:20px;" id="list"></div>